sarangmane10/Vehicle-Registration-System/README.md

 follow below link to access website. https://vehicleregistrationsystem.netlify.app

 server takes 5 min to start be patient..

+For admin log in use below credentials:

+mail: admin@gmail.com

+Password: Admin